selique/better-auth-pci-dss-plugin/README.md

 This library provides utilities to create test instances of Better Auth with your plugins for more realistic testing scenarios.

+### Current Status & Roadmap

+**✅ Completed:**
+- Core plugin functionality with password history, expiration, and first-login policies
+- Secure bcrypt-based password hashing
+- Complete test suite with Jest
+- TypeScript definitions and Better Auth integration
+- Comprehensive documentation

+**🔄 In Progress:**
+- Advanced integration testing with Better Auth Kit
+- Performance optimization for large password histories
+- Enhanced error handling and user feedback

+**📋 Future Plans:**
+- Additional PCI DSS compliance features
+- Integration with popular frontend frameworks
+- Advanced reporting and analytics
+- Plugin configuration UI

 ### Contributing

+We welcome contributions!
+Here's how to get started:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Make your changes and add tests
+4. Run `npm test` to ensure all tests pass
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+5. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+6. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+7. Open a Pull Request

+**Before contributing:**
+- Read the existing code to understand the plugin architecture
+- Ensure your changes maintain PCI DSS compliance
+- Add tests for new functionality
+- Update documentation as needed

 ## License